pertusa/tva/docs/mltva.md

-# Machine Learning methods applied to Computer Vision
+# Machine Learning methods for Computer Vision

 As we have seen, before the deep learning era most computer vision methods used handcrafted features.
 The difficulty in selecting the most suitable features for a vision task has hindered the reliability of such methods for image detection, classification, and segmentation.